-This recipe for a patriotic cookie cake is a giant brown sugar cookie that’s loaded with Red, White & Blue M&M’s and finished off with creamy chocolate frosting and sprinkles.
-The perfect treat for summer entertaining!
+This cookie cake is giant brown sugar chocolate chip cookie that’s topped with creamy chocolate frosting and colorful sprinkles.
+The perfect treat for any celebration!

 - 1/3 cup granulated sugar

-- 1 1/2 cups Milk Chocolate Red, White & Blue M&M's divided use
+- 1 1/2 cups semisweet chocolate chips divided use

 - 1/4 cup cocoa powder sifted